vtex/profile-form/README.md

 - **ToggleBusinessButton**: Component to be used as a button for toggling business fields
 - **SubmitButton**: Component to be used as a submit button
 - **shouldShowExtendedGenders**: (default: `false`) Whether the gender input should display a wide list of genders or just male/female
-- **children**: Custom components to be added right before the submit button
+- **children**: Custom components to be added right before the business toggle button
 - **intl**: `react-intl` automatically injected util

 ```js